ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-leader-creator.md

 Charon is in an early alpha state and is not ready to be run on mainnet
 :::

 The following instructions aim to assist with the preparation of a distributed validator key generation ceremony.
-Select the *Leader* tab if you **will** be an operator participating in the cluster, and select the *Creator* tab if you **will not** be an operator in the cluster.
-This person holds no position of privilege in the cluster, they only set the initial terms of the cluster that the other operators agree to.
+Select the *Leader* tab if you **will** be an operator participating in the cluster, and select the *Creator* tab if you **will NOT** be an operator in the cluster.

+These roles hold no position of privilege in the cluster, they only set the initial terms of the cluster that the other operators agree to.

 <Tabs groupId="leader-creator">
   <TabItem value="leader" label="Leader" default>
 The person creating the cluster <b>will</b> be a node operator in the cluster.<br/><br/>
-    <h3>Pre-requisites</h3>
+    <h1>Pre-requisites</h1>
     <ul>
       <li>Ensure you have <a href="https://docs.docker.com/engine/install/" target="_blank">docker</a> installed.</li>
       <li>Ensure you have <a href="https://git-scm.com/downloads" target="_blank">git</a> installed.</li>